Fraasi/bash-jump/README.md

 Node CLI to quickly open git-bash (or file explorer) in another folder.

-**Note:** This propably won't work, or at least has some bugs in linux & mac.
+**Note:** This could have some bugs in linux & mac.
 I have no way of testing/developing on these platforms.
-If you want to help/encounter a bug, please file an issue and I'll see what I can do.
+If you want to help/encounter a bug, please file an issue at github and I'll see what I can do.

 ## Install  [![npm version](https://img.shields.io/npm/v/bash-jump.svg?colorB=green&style=plastic&label=npm)](https://www.npmjs.com/package/bash-jump)